jennysiu/jennysBootstrapPortfolio/README.md

 ## Description

-This project is my B portfolio webpage using Bootstrap, showcasing my skills, projects, and other relevant information.
+This project is my Bootstrap portfolio webpage using Bootstrap, showcasing my skills, projects, and other relevant information.
 It is designed to provide a snapshot of my work and experiences for potential employers, clients, or anyone interested in learning more about me.

 ## Features